mirzasalem/fastapi-ecommerce-backend/README.md

 ## 🔒 Security

-- `.env` file contains sensitive information like DB credentials and secret keys.
+- `.env` file contains sensitive information like DB credentials, email credentials, and secret keys.
 - `.gitignore` ensures `.env` and `venv/` are never pushed to GitHub.

 ---